 What the ad industry was uncertain about, but is now confirmed, is that Facebook would shift the use of third-party data outside their platform, away from Partner Categories and towards Custom Audiences.

 In the new process, advertisers will be presented with a dialog asking them to verify the source and opted-in status of their data.
 The opt-in status has always been a requirement per Facebook’s terms, but it will now be more prominent when creating campaigns.
 Facebook users will also have more visibility into why they’re receiving a particular ad.

 This approach seems built to shift responsibility to an advertiser, and subtly reinforce the value of working with Facebook’s first-party directly.
 It also remains unclear how Facebook will determine if an advertiser answers truthfully about their data, but it allows Facebook to wash their hands, as much as they can, from culpability.

-Finally, it’s a tacit acknowledgement from Facebook that advertisers rely heavily upon third party data for ad targeting.
+Finally, it’s a tacit acknowledgment from Facebook that advertisers rely heavily upon third-party data for ad targeting.
 We expect to see advertisers shift their focus to using Custom Audiences instead of Partner Categories for campaigns that need targeting capabilities beyond what Facebook provides today.

 Custom Audience Targeting

 For everyone else that wants their audience to stick around their site or app, are you serving the best content and the most relevant advertising to your users?
 Do you even have the first step completed—tools to understand your audience?